blueOkiris/clonger/README.md

   - Using a tool like [this one](https://ipa.typeit.org/full/) makes it easier
   - I plan to produce something similar that will be in a floating window within the main application window
     * Buttons to click on symbols
-    * Alt+Shift will allow typing in *any* box in the application window
+    * Alt+Shift will allow typing
+    * Types into a box which can then be copied
 - Documentation
   - Documentation is best via LaTeX or Markdown
   - Support limited markdown functionality with support for plugins that can replace the default document section